omahs/imx-docs/docs/main/tutorials/zero-to-hero-nft-minting.md

 ![Open the integrated terminal](/img/zero-to-hero/Integrated-Terminal.png 'Open the integrated terminal')

-3. Run `npm install --include=dev` and wait until the installation is completed.
+3. Run `npm install --include=dev` and wait until the installation is completed
 4. Save your work

 ## Step 9: Deploy Contract